DF27ARTS/content/src/content/how-to/pandas-data-cleaning.md

 9      242     Emily   Johnson   19    777-888-9999    emily@hotmail.com
 ```

-The [apply](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.apply.html) function is used to apply a `lambda` function to each element in a column of a dataset, in this example, it is used to apply a function to the `Last_name` column that capitalize the first letter of each string with the syntax `element[0:1].upper() + element[1:]` but we have to check that the current value is of type `string`, if it's not then we have to return the same value, this can be done with the syntax `if type(element) == str else element`.
+The [apply](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.apply.html) function is used to apply a `lambda` function to each element in a column of a dataset, in this example, it is used to apply a function to the `Last_name` column that capitalizes the first letter of each string with the `capitalize()` method but we have to check that the current value is of type `string`, if it's not then we have to return the same value, this can be done with the conditional `if type(element) == str else element`.

 ### 4. Set a unique pattern for a column